Bonnie-Jill Laflin: Biography

 Laflin currently hosts "Bonnie-Jill Laflin's The Weekly Pass" on Afterbuzz TV, the first ever sports show on the network.
 Since September 2018 she is now a regular host on KNBR's Murph and Mac show.
 As of March 2019 she is concurrently also a television on air host and reporter for NBC Sports Bay Area.

+In 2022 Bonnie-Jill joined both the Cowboy Channel.
+She served as an on-air host and reporter for Cowboy Channel and Cowgirl Channel and hosted Women's Western Sports Round Up.